What Is "Palimony?"

 Some theories regarding palimony argue that the source of the implicit duty behind palimony comes from contract law.
 Under contract law, courts will sometimes recognize that an implicit contractual relationship exists between parties based on how they act.
 For example, imagine that someone sits down at a bar and never says a word to the bartender.
 However, the bartender pours this person a drink, which they drink immediately.
 Although neither the customer nor the bar explicitly entered into an agreement for bar service, a court would recognize that the patron has a legal obligation to pay for the drink they consumed that was implied through their actions and bar custom.
 Similarly, courts sometimes recognize that a duty to provide financial support between separated unmarried cohabitants was implied from their conduct.

 Contact the Law & Mediation Firm of Klueck & Hoppes, APC

-If you are getting out of a serious relationship where you shared what would otherwise be considered to be a marriage with your former significant other, you should consult an experienced attorney about the possible legal rights and duties that could arise from such a relationship.
-You and your former partner may have a shared interest to certain property similar to how married spoused have an interest in marital property.
-To determine the nature and extent of those rights, you should consult one of our experienced attorneys from the Law & Mediation Firm of Klueck & Hoppes, APC.
+If you are getting out of a serious relationship where you shared what would otherwise be considered to be a marriage with your former significant other, you should consult an experienced San Diego palimony attorney about the possible legal rights and duties that could arise from such a relationship.
+You and your former partner may have a shared interest to certain property similar to how married spouses have an interest in marital property.
+To determine the nature and extent of those rights, you should consult one of our experienced palimony lawyers in San Diego from the Law & Mediation Firm of Klueck & Hoppes, APC.

-To learn about your rights and obligations after ending a serious relationship, call us at (619) 577-4900 or contact us online today.
+Learn about your rights and obligations after ending a serious relationship – call us at (619) 577-4900 or contact us online today.